qbouniot/AffScoreDeep/README.md

 # From Alexnet to Transformers: Measuring the Non-linearity of Deep Neural Networks with Affine Optimal Transport

+Official code for computing Affinity Score and Non-linearity signatures from [From Alexnet to Transformers: Measuring the Non-linearity of Deep Neural Networks with Affine Optimal Transport](arxiv.org/abs/2310.11439) (2023).

 ## Installation

 You can install all the required package using `conda`: